fletcher/SimplenoteSync/README.txt

     between).
 Your only alternatives are to shorten the first line, split it in two, or to create a short title

+    * If I rename a note, what happens?

+    If you rename a note on Simplenote by changing the first line, a new text file will be created and the old one will be deleted, preserving the original creation date.
+If you rename a text file locally, the old note on Simplenote will be deleted and a new one will be created, again preserving the original creation date.
+In the second instance, there is not actually any recognition of a "rename" going on - simply the recognition that an old note was deleted and a new one exists.

 TROUBLESHOOTING
     If SimplenoteSync isn't working, I've tried to add more (and better) error messages.
 Common problems so far include: